-Hey guys, Eric Franklin here.

 No, I don't mean the Kindle Fire HD, you thought I did mean that.

-The 2012 Kindle Fire is simply the 2011 Kindle Fire with speed improvements, a new operating system, and a much lower price.
+No, the 2012 Kindle Fire is simply the 2011 Kindle Fire with some hardware and software upgrades.

 Those upgrades include a faster CPU, the new Kindle Fire OS last seen on the Kindle Fire HD, twice the amount